How to Change SRD Phone Number in 2026 β All Methods

 Best for fraud, lost phone, failed face-scan.
 Bring ID + new SIM.

-Most guides still do not explain this properly and it is the main reason people get stuck in 2026.
-Here is the full picture.
+Most guides skip this completely.
+It is the main reason people fail in 2026.

 When Does the Face-Scan Get Triggered?